echoes1971/jr-project/README.md

 **JR-Prj**

-Start the DB in `./docker/` and initialise it as the script says.
+Start the DB in `./docker/` and follow the instructions to initialize the DB.

 Run the tests with: `./mvnw -Dtest=ModelTest test`

 **TODO**
 - dbschema.php
-  - Framework
-    - DBEObject
+  - Core
     - ObjectMgr
+      - search
+      - objectById
+      - fullObjectById
+      - objectByName
+      - fullObjectByName
   - Contacts
     - DBECountry
     - DBECompany